 The Seaforth Archives were started back sometime before 1946 possibly as early as the 1910s, 1920s or 1930s.
 The Seaforths have an incredible archives, far surpassing most Militia regiments in content.
 They include:

-- The original War Diaries from WWI, WWII and the Seaforth Company in Germany during the Cold War.
+- The original War Diaries from WWI, WWII and forthe Seaforth Company in the Highland Battalion in Germany during the Cold War.

 - Photos (hundreds)